Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 - Change the Total duration number of loops in the Time loop to 48 (because we have 96 frames in the ND2 file in the camera simulator).
 - Inside the Time loop we add a well loop.
 - Inside the Well loop we add the move to center task and all the remaining tasks (Capture, GA3, ExpressionX, ExpressionY).
-- We modify the expression in ExpresssionX and ExpressionY as follows:
+- We modify the expression in ExpressionX and ExpressionY as follows:

 ExpressionX:
 ```c